-Recently I had a consult with a man who had going through a divorce in which his wife has accused him of committing adultery.
+Recently I had a consult with a man who had to go through a divorce in which his wife has accused him of committing adultery.
 During the consult, he informed me that yes during the marriage he did have sex with some individuals other than his wife.
 However, he only participated in the swinger’s parties because it had been her idea.

 It is not uncommon during a relationship for spouses even when innocent to be accused of having an affair.
 Sometimes those accusations will land you in a Texas divorce lawyer’s office.
-You may find unfairness of the accusations and emotions you are experiencing tough to deal with.
+You may find the unfairness of the accusations and emotions you are experiencing tough to deal with.

 Sometimes the accusations are a result of: